Chemical Peel in Mullica Hill & Gloucester County, NJ

 • Age spots

-Am I a Good Candidate for A Chemical Peel?
+Am I a Good Candidate for a Chemical Peel?

 Chemical peels have been around forever, so they have a long history of happy peel recipients.
 Cleopatra was one of the early proponents.
 The Egyptian pharaoh bathed in sour milk to rejuvenate her skin — the lactic acid in the sour milk was the active ingredient and is still used in peels today.

-Really anyone could benefit from the forced exfoliation delivered by a chemical peel.
+Anyone could benefit from the forced exfoliation delivered by a chemical peel.
 This is especially true when you consider the different peel types and strengths we offer at American Surgical Arts.

 How Are Chemical Peels Done?

-At American Surgery Arts, one of our medical aestheticians, Sharon DiGerolamo, handles our chemical peels.
-First, she thoroughly cleans your skin.
-Then Sharon applies the peeling agent to your skin with a sponge.
-It is allowed to stay on the skin for a predetermined amount of time.
 The peeling agent penetrates the skin and breaks the bonds that hold each layer together.
 Some of the skin is removed immediately; more cells flake and fall off over the next few days.
-Our peels do not feature aggressive peeling or crusting, however, so there isn’t an involved recovery period.
+Our peels do not feature aggressive peeling or crusting, so there isn’t too long of a recovery period.

 What Are the Types of Chemical Peels?